Mai Jindo: Tando Bahawal incident

 On 5 June 1992, a contingent of Pakistan Army, led by Major Arshad Jameel, raided the village of Tando Bahawal, on the outskirts of Hyderabad, Sindh, kidnapped nine villagers and later shot them dead on the bank of the Indus River near Jamshoro.
 The dead included Mai Jindo's two sons, Bahadur and Manthar, and a son-in-law, Haji Akram.
-Later Army alleged that the villagers were terrorists and were agents of India's intelligence agency Research and Analysis Wing (RAW).
+Later, the Army alleged that the villagers were terrorists and agents of India's intelligence agency Research and Analysis Wing.
 The media, however, exposed the claims as phony and produced evidence that the victims were farmers involved in a land dispute.

 Hakimzadi and Zaibunissa

 On 11 September 1996, two daughters of Mai Jindo, Hakimzadi, and Zaibunissa set themselves afire to protest delays in the execution of Major Arshad Jamil, convicted of murdering their brothers and seven other villagers.
 They were hospitalized in critical condition and both later died.